BuffAddict/BuffAddict/README.md

 ## I'm a Mechanical engineering graduate who codes now !

-- 🔭 I’m currently working on a learning flutter !
+- 🔭 I’m currently learning flutter !
-- 🌱 I'm also working of springboot as part of my profession 🤣
+- 🌱 I'm also a springboot developer by profession, not very good at it though 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects/Start my own Projects
 - ⚡ Fun fact: I m lazy and mostly on my phone all the time